EdwardBetts/wikichen.is/_posts/telling/2013-08-26-forever-alone.md

 >
 > *I share, therefore I am.*

-Public discourse on the cultural ramifications of technology is certainly not a recent development, and the general sentiment that our perverse obsession with sharing will be humanity's downfall continues to echo in various forms around the web: articles proclaiming that [Instagram is ruining people's lives][instagram], the existence of a section on Reddit called [cringepics][cringepics] where people congregate to ridicule things others post on the Internet, the increasing number of self-proclaimed “[social media gurus][guru]” on Twitter, to name a few.
+Public discourse on the cultural ramifications of technology is certainly not a recent development, and the general sentiment that our perverse obsession with sharing will be humanity's downfall continues to echo in various forms around the web: articles proclaiming that [Instagram is ruining people's lives][instagram], the existence of [a section on Reddit called cringepics][cringepics] where people congregate to ridicule things others post on the Internet, the [increasing number of self-proclaimed “social media gurus][guru]” on Twitter, to name a few.

 [instagram]: http://www.fastcompany.com/3013197/unplug/how-instagram-almost-ruined-my-life
 [cringepics]: http://www.reddit.com/r/cringepics